eamena-project/eamena-arches-dev/dbs/database.eamena/install/README.md

 ## Convert JSON Arches v5 to v7

 Use the [convert_json_57.py](https://github.com/eamena-project/eamena-arches-dev/blob/main/dbs/database.eamena/install/scripts/convert_json_57.py) script to convert business data from JSON data for Arches v5 to Arches v7.
+This script will mostly convert strings to dictionnaries for the internationalisation in Arches v7.

 ## Import